timelessnesses/content-uploader/README.md

 # but I am here cuz I want storage!
 Download Client.py and run it
 # For developer who want storage
-You can access it by go to https://content.biomoopng.tk/save and send POST http request by it require extension header to be `.<extension>` and body of response is encrypted base64 data
+You can access it by go to https://content.biomoopng.tk/save and send POST http request by it require extension header to be `.<extension>` and body of response is RAW
 ###### y e s